JennieCab/JennieCab.github.io/essays/IntroToJavaScript.md

 # All dates must be YYYY-MM-DD format!
 date: 2024-01-17
 published: true
-labels:
-summary: "Initial Impression of ICS 314"
+summary: "Initial Impression of ICS 314."
 ---

 My first programming language was Java, which initially challenged me.
 However, it provided a solid foundation for learning other programming languages.
 I see programming languages as tools in a toolbox.
 Each language is not inherently good or bad but serves as a tool for specific jobs.
 While programming languages can achieve the same goal, one language may be a more effective tool.